openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onPosts

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when specified authors create new posts on the Hive blockchain.
+Replies (comments) to posts are ignored by this filter.
 Posts are top-level content pieces, distinguished from comments by having an empty `parent_author` field in the underlying `comment_operation`.
 The filter monitors all post creation activity and provides detailed post data in the callback, including operation details like author, permlink, title, body, and content metadata.
 You can monitor multiple authors simultaneously, making it perfect for content aggregation platforms, feed generation systems, blog monitoring applications, or building post notification services.
-The filter works with both live and past data modes, allowing you to track post activity in real-time or analyze historical content publishing patterns.
 It's particularly useful for building social media applications, content curation tools, or automated promotion systems that need to react to new post publications.

 ``` ts